Erdos-Projects/spring-2026-deep-learning-ellipticguard/README.md

 - `gnn/Pre_Shutdown_Hybrid_Matryoshkas.ipynb`: Addresses the first two challenges.
 In particular, **Matryoshka bottlenecks** train embeddings at multiple dimensions simultaneously, encouraging the model to compress essential structural information into low-dimensional representations and filter out topological noise. **Skip-GCN** introduces a residual pathway that preserves raw node features, helping prevent over-smoothing and retain important local information.
 Empirically, low-dimensional embeddings (e.g., 4D–16D) capture useful graph structure while avoiding overfitting, whereas larger embeddings degrade performance due to noise, confirming the dimensionality trap.
 The best hybrid models achieve performance comparable to strong tabular baselines while providing a more principled integration of graph information.

-- `graph_tree_hybrid.ipynb`: Addresses the third challenge via end-to-end training using a **Differentiable Neural Decision Forest (DNDF)**: the final prediction layer of GraphGPS is replaced by a differentiable decision-tree head (`max_depth = 5`), where routing is probabilistic rather than deterministic so the module can be trained with back propagation.
+- `gnn/graph_tree_hybrid.ipynb`: Addresses the third challenge via end-to-end training using a **Differentiable Neural Decision Forest (DNDF)**: the final prediction layer of GraphGPS is replaced by a differentiable decision-tree head (`max_depth = 5`), where routing is probabilistic rather than deterministic so the module can be trained with back propagation.
 The model is trained with embedding dimension D = 16, producing a node embedding matrix shaped for that tree-like objective.
 Those embeddings are concatenated with the original tabular features to train Random Forest models with `max_depth = 5`, which outperform the same random forest trained on tabular features only.
-In `hypothesis_testing.ipynb`, we use paired t-tests across 36 random-forest configurations (hybrid vs. tabular-only) to show that the hybrid gain is a consistent improvement, not a one-off.
+In `gnn/hypothesis_testing.ipynb`, we use paired t-tests across 36 random-forest configurations (hybrid vs. tabular-only) to show that the hybrid gain is a consistent improvement, not a one-off.

 **Approach 2**: Use graph-aggregated features directly to train tree-based models.